UEABIO/physalia-R-course-2023/docs/07-shiny.md

 shinyApp(ui = ui, server = server)
 ```

+## Exercise

-Q. Which things are now updated by the plot button?
+Run this code.
+Which things are now updated by the plot button?

 # Shiny Dashboards